Have you ever had difficulty

 the road less traveled (Faith Hwy) is the only way to see the world as it really

-is and bring opportunity to glorify God in our journey and be blessed for it (cf.
+is and seek opportunities to glorify God in our journey and be blessed for it (cf.

 Psa 1:1-3).